samwhitton-cybersec/My-Cyber-Secruity-Portfolio/CFTs/README.md

 ## Capture The Flag
-The CTFs that I have participated in and what I have learnt from these challenges
+The CTFs that I have participated in and what I have learnt from ctf related challenges